Hardness & Hardenability

 Testing For Hardness

 Of course, there are tests to determine the hardness of the steel.
 Two of the most common ones are the Brinell and Rockwell tests.
 At Clifton, we utilize the Brinell, as this is considered the best practice for accurately determining hardness.
-To administer the test, a high-pressure load is used (usually about 3,000 kgf) and a steel ball with a diameter of 10 mm is used as an indenter.
+Hardenability of material is tested by administering a high-pressure load (usually about 3,000 kgf) and a steel ball with a diameter of 10 mm as an indenter.
 The test load (which has been predetermined) is applied to the indenter, held for a specific period of time (also predetermined), then removed.
 The impression that has been left by the indenter is measured across at least two diameters, then averaged.
 At that point, a chart can be utilized to convert the averaged diameter to a Brinell Hardness Number (BHN).
 The larger the diameter, the softer the material is.
 We do this test on two opposite corners of our plates for consistency and accuracy.